 In the third myth, Chanakya sat on the pyre and self-portraits himself alive.

-An individual’s identity is not from how he died, but from how worked.
+An individual’s identity is not from how he died, but from how he worked.
 Though Chanakya’s death is a mystery, no doubt his work is surely great.

 For enthusiastic readers like you, we’re constantly trying to come up with something new that you’ll love.
 Your spontaneous response motivates us to write new articles.
 However, please comment on how you felt about this article.